 Dreams Park tournament costs and how to register

 Registering for a Cooperstown baseball tournament should be easy, but unfortunately, it’s not.
 Its popularity means that most, if not all weeks during the summer end up sold out far in advance.

 This year in 2019, the player tournament fee was $995 each, for players and coaches.
-The Cooperstown Dreams Park tournament cost is $1,295 in 2022 and 2023.
+The Cooperstown Dreams Park tournament cost is $1,295 per player in 2023, 2024, and 2025.
 This rate is all-inclusive and includes food, lodging, partial uniforms, warm-up gear, all games, and so much more!

 To register, you fill out a Dreams Park registration form a year in advance indicating your top 3 preferred weeks of attendance along with a $1,000 deposit.
 They’ll have you mail in a paper copy and a money order or cashier’s check.
 By October 1, they will indicate in writing which week your team will play, if any are available, and the next $3,000 is due November 1.
 The full remaining balance must be paid by March 1 of the tournament year.